-The use of flow chemistry systems in Virus Kill studies
+The use of flow chemistry systems in virus kill studies

-Evaluation of Microfluidics Reactor Technology on the Kinetics of Virus Inactivation – Biotechnology and Bioengineering
+Academic research paper: Evaluation of Microfluidics Reactor Technology on the Kinetics of Virus Inactivation – Biotechnology and Bioengineering

 Mark R. Bailey, Dayue Chen, Warren R. Emery, Peter K. Lambooy, Juliana Nolting, Michelle T. Quertinmont, Parviz A. Shamluo Bioprocess Research and Development, Lilly Research Labs, Eli Lilly & Co, Indianapolis, Indiana, USA